GarinJTanner/CLICK/README.md

 # CLICK
 An infinitely generating clicker game, built in MySQL.
 Inspired by games like, "Cookie Clicker," and "Adventure Capitalist."

 You begin the game earning $1.00 per second.
-As you click, you earn more dollars per second.
+As you click, you additional money per second.
 This information is stored in a single table using incrementing thresholds to document changes in time and money.
 Each row illustrates the time spent, changes in currency, cash-time multipliers, and a few other variables.
 This allows for the procedure to virtually progress even while the server is offline.

 ## General Info
 Commands: